 “While the words ‘substantially all’ cannot be rigidly interpreted as referring to a specific percentage in all cases, the CRA will consider that the test is met if the 90% threshold is reached.
 This position does not rule out the possibility that in a particular case, depending on the facts and circumstances, a level of something less than 90% could still meet the ‘substantially all’ requirement.”

-Note: The 90% guideline discriminates against individuals living with severe mental illness and other chronic diseases with recurring manifestations of disability even though the external signs and symptoms may be intermittent.
+Note: The 90% rule discriminates against individuals living with severe mental impairments and other chronic diseases with recurring manifestations of disability even though the external signs and symptoms may be intermittent.
 The Tax Court of Canada has routinely ruled that an applicant for the DTC meets the eligibility criteria of “all or substantially all of the time” if the effects of the impairment can be triggered at any time without warning even though the external signs and symptoms may be perceived to be intermittent.